bohlourenco/AMISecOnto/README.md

   OPTIONAL { ?logEvent :evidenceByLogEvent ?vulnerability }
 }
 ORDER BY DESC(?eventTime)
 ```
+Combines log events and identified vulnerabilities within a risk assessment to surface potential high-risk or compromise situations.

 ## CQ12 - Which combinations of log events and vulnerabilities indicate high-risk situations or potential compromise?
 ```sparql